vitejs/vite/packages/plugin-legacy/README.md

   Add custom imports to the legacy polyfills chunk.
 Since the usage-based polyfill detection only covers ES language features, it may be necessary to manually specify additional DOM API polyfills using this option.

-  Note: if additional plyfills are needed for both the modern and legacy chunks, they can simply be imported in the application source code.
+  Note: if additional polyfills are needed for both the modern and legacy chunks, they can simply be imported in the application source code.

 ### `ignoreBrowserslistConfig`